P0131 Front O2 Sensor Circuit Low Voltage

 - sensor wiring short to ground (e.g. the wiring is rubbing against the exhaust or a bracket.

-- blown or missing PCM O2 sensor reference voltage circuit fuse
+- blown or missing PCM O2 sensor reference voltage circuit fuse.
+See: how to check a fuse.

 - open or short to ground in the PCM O2 sensor reference voltage circuit.